JBGMR/BeginnersHTML/readme.txt

 linked together, so you can start right away!
 It also contains comments from me to help you understand the code.

-In 2 hours, your site can look like this: https://www.bit.ly/jbiernacik (MARKED AS NOT SAFE FOR SOME REASON, SO HERE THE SAFE DIRECT LINK: https://jbgmr.github.io/JanBiernacik/index.html )
+In 2 hours, your site can look like this: https://www.bit.ly/jbiernacik (If your browser marks it as unsafe, try this DIRECT LINK: https://jbgmr.github.io/JanBiernacik/index.html )

 Not perfect, but it's alright!